marshallstan/mask-nft/README.md

 ## To run the app

-1. run `pnpm` to install dependencies
+1. run `npm install` to install dependencies

 2. In the root folder of the application create a `.env.development` file with following content: